Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * **unique** - A boolean specifying whether the field for this relationship is unique or not.
 The default value is `false`.
 * **useAutoCompletion** - If set to any value except `NONE` the generator will create an auto completion field instead of a normal form field (dropdowns, checkboxes, radio buttons) for the corresponding side(s) of the relationship.
 For more information see the [available options](#auto-completion-usage).

 The generator transforms most of these settings to the corresponding implementation as is.
-The only thing which is used outside of the entity classes is the [edit type](#relation-edit-type) which controls how relationships are handled in [edit actions](#edit-action).
+The only thing which is used outside of the entity classes are the [edit mode](#relation-edit-mode) and [auto completion usage](#auto-completion-usage) which control how relationships are handled in [edit actions](#edit-action).

 Join relationships are automatically incorporated into the DQL queries which are placed in the entity repository classes.
 You can override these methods for changing selection details if required.